jasoncheng7115/it-scripts/pve-disk-led/README.md

 * List all local physical disks on the PVE host
 * Columns and information align with the WebUI (Model, Serial, Size, SMART, Wear)
 * Supports SSD, HDD, NVMe, USB Disk
-* Light up a specific disk for easy on-site tray identification
+* Light up a specific disk for easy on-site tray identification (leveraging the read activity via dd)
 * Pure Bash script, no extra dependencies required

 ---